magomimmo/modern-cljs/doc/tutorial-11.md

 > NOTE 1: Starting from this tutorial on, we dicided to directly
 > include the `1.0.2-SNAPSHOT` of [domina][4] source code in the
 > `modern-cljs` code.
-We then removed `[domina "1.0.2-SNAPSHOT"]` from
+Consequently, we removed
-> the project dependencies.
-We also upgraded `lein-cljsbuild` to
+> `[domina "1.0.2-SNAPSHOT"]` from the project dependencies.
+We also
-> `0.2.10` version, even if we know that there is an open issue about
+> upgraded `lein-cljsbuild` to `0.2.10` version, even if we know that
-> a very boring and apparently useless waiting time after cljsbuild
+> there is an open issue about a very boring and apparently useless
-> complete any CLJS compilation.
+> waiting time after cljsbuild complete any CLJS compilation.

 The following picture shows our old `Login Form` friend.